whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 source: https://python.langchain.com/docs/integrations/llms/ollama#:~:text=Ollama%20allows%20you%20to%20run,configuration%20details%2C%20including%20GPU%20usage.

 Prompt engineering involves crafting clear and effective instructions or queries for language models.
 Steps include - clear instructions, persona adoption and decomposing complex tasks.

+## Next Steps:
+The following enhancements are planned for the project:
+1. Improve entity recognition and reduce ambiguous terms.
+2. Integrate the knowledge graph with external Wikipedia knowledge graphs.
+3. Develop a chatbot for interactive learning.

+The open source community has been helpful have been able to rely on github repositories and open licences as given below (rahulnayak, MIT license)

 # References